raffaelespazzoli/openshift-enablement-exam/misc/lvs-haproxy-loadbalancer/README.md

 [infranode-lbs]
 ```
 Currently the playbook supports creating two separate load balancers, therefore these two groups must not have hosts in common.

+Currently this playbook supports only one VIP per load balancer.
+This means only one member of the load balancer cluster is active.
+In some situations it might be preferable to spread the load across multiple members.
+For this configuration to wrk the DNS must be able to load balance on multiple VIPs and the load balancer cluster mus expose multiple VIPs.
+This configuration is not currently supported.

+This playbook requires `python-dns` installed on the ansible hosts.